lagerratrobe/lagerratrobe.github.io/_posts/2023-04-04-Fast-Loops-and-Hashes-in-R.md

   0.301   0.008   0.306
 ```

-The performance difference is pretty significant.
+The performance difference is pretty significant though.

 From...

 ```
    user  system elapsed